Why It Works

 - Using a rubber spatula to bring the dough together builds in extra-flaky layers before you even roll.

-- Laminating the dough by folding it over itself a few times delivers even more flaky layers.
+- Laminating the dough by folding it over itself multiple times delivers even more flaky layers.

 1/2 cup buttermilk